C*-algebras of right LCM one-relator monoids and Artin-Tits monoids of finite type

 \section{Introduction}

-C*-algebras generated by left regular representations of left-cancellative semigroups, also called semigroup C*-algebras, form a natural class of C*-algebras which have been studied for several types of semigroups (see \cite{CELY} and the references therein).
-This construction has attracted attention because of connections to several topics such as index theory, representation theory, amenability, or non-selfadjoint operator algebras.
+Ever since the work in \cite{Co,Cun77}, C*-algebras generated by isometries have provided interesting examples in the theory of general C*-algebras.
+In particular, C*-algebras generated by left regular representations of left-cancellative semigroups, also called semigroup C*-algebras, form a natural class of C*-algebras which have been studied for several types of semigroups (see \cite{CELY} and the references therein).
+This construction has attracted attention because of connections to several topics such as index theory, representation theory, amenability, and non-selfadjoint operator algebras.
 Recently, it was discovered in \cite{CDL,Li14,Li16a,Li16b} that there is even a connection to number theory.
 This observation has led to a renewed interest in the subject.
 Apart from these examples from number theory, there is another natural class of examples coming from group theory, for instance semigroups given by generators and relations.

 This present paper makes a contribution towards a better understanding of the C*-algebras attached to this second class of monoids.
-More precisely, we study semigroup C*-algebras of one-relator monoids and Artin-Tits monoids of finite type.
-We mainly focus on structural results and K-theory computations for these C*-algebras.
+More precisely, we study semigroup C*-algebras of two classes of such monoids: one-relator monoids and Artin-Tits monoids of finite type.
+Our motivating example is the classical Braid monoid $B_n^+$ which sits inside the Braid group $B_n$.
+Geometrically speaking, elements of $B_n^+$ can be thought of as braids in which the crossings are allowed to go in one direction only.
+The (reduced) semigroup C*-algebra of $B_n^+$ turns out to be an extension of the reduced group C*-algebra of $B_n$ by another C*-algebra which is very similar to a graph C*-algebra \cite{Rae} in the case $n=3$ and which is not nuclear in the case $n \geq 4$.
+Our search for other classes of monoids whose C*-algebras have a similar structure as the one of $B_3^+$ has led us to one-relator monoids, while monoids whose C*-algebras behave like the ones of $B_n^+$, for $n \geq 4$, are given by more general Artin-Tits monoids (see \cite{BS,Del,Sal}).
+In this paper, we mainly focus on structural results and K-theory computations for these classes of semigroup C*-algebras.
 The latter turn out to be interesting because they lead to a new way of computing K-theory for certain group C*-algebras and crossed products.